 Landscaping Trees for Fall

 The Japanese maples may seem precocious, giving you fall colors in the summer.
-And some maples native to North America or Europe are equally beautiful as autumn trees, and they are larger.
-For example, the great size of sugar maples (Acer saccharum) allows the tree to fulfill another task of landscape trees: providing shade in summer.
-The imposing dimensions of these plants also help accentuate their fall color.
+But some maples native to North America or Europe are equally beautiful as autumn trees, and they are larger.
+For example, the great size of the sugar maple (Acer saccharum) allows the tree to fulfill another task of landscape trees: providing shade in summer.
+The imposing dimensions of these plants (80 feet or more in height, with a spread of up to 60 feet) also help accentuate their fall color.
 Even on a cloudy fall day, maples can light up the yard like giant torches.

 04 of 04